Related Content

 This theorem can be used to prove if a combination of three triangle side lengths is possible.
 See the image below for an illustration of the triangle inequality theorem.

-Referencing sides x, y, and z in the image above, use the triangle inequality theorem to eliminate impossible triangle side length combinations from the following list.
+Referencing sides x, y, and z in the image from the above section, use the triangle inequality theorem to eliminate impossible triangle side length combinations from the following list.

 Solution: